Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: System model

 \subsection{UAV Communication Model}

-Assuming that the USNET is composed of $N$ massive independent and identical UAVs with a pre-defined connected structure, where the UAVs are labeled by a global index $\mathcal{I}=\{1,2,...,N\}$.
+Assuming that the USNET is composed of $N$ massive independent and identical UAVs with a pre-defined connected structure.
 Generally, UAVs form a network at equal altitudes for most missions, hence we mainly consider two-dimensional locations.
 The location vector $\bm{p}_i(t)={[x_i(t),y_i(t)]}^\top \in \mathbb{R}^2$ denotes the coordinates of the $i$-th UAV at time $t$, where $x_i(t)$ and $y_i(t)$ denote the coordinate component of $X$ and $Y$ axis, respectively.

 Since we focus on the CNS issue in USNETs, the transmission delay of the air-to-air communication channel is not considered in this paper.
 Without loss of generality, we consider a predominantly line-of-sight communication link between UAVs in the air.
-According to Friis transmission formula, the received signal power of $u_j$ from $u_i$ is given by
+According to Friis transmission formula, the received signal power of $u_j$ from $u_i$ is